 Location: Punakaiki, West Coast, South Island.

 Lake Wanaka is the start of the mighty Clutha River.
 This river has a great mix of peaceful river sections with crystal clear water and some playful rapids.
 All of this to the backdrop of stunning mountainous landscapes.
-Book your trip with Paddle Wanaka.
+Book your trip with Paddle Wanaka on Viator or Tripadvisor.
 See more things to do in Wanaka with our 10 Wanaka Must-Dos.

 Location: Wanaka, Otago.
 South Island.